flenniken/statictea/docs/functions.md

 and(false, warn("not hit")) => false
 ~~~
 """,
-                                  lineNum: 2388, numLines: 26), (
-    funcName: "fun_bool_ab", docComment: """Create an bool from a value.
+    numLines: 26), (funcName: "fun_bool_ab", docComment: """Create an bool from a value.

 ~~~
 bool(value: Value) bool